Bank of Montreal (BMO) Set to Announce Earnings on Friday

 Analyst Upgrades and Downgrades

 Several analysts have recently commented on BMO shares.
-National Bankshares decreased their price objective on shares of Bank of Montreal from C$123.00 to C$120.00 and set a “sector perform” rating on the stock in a research report on Tuesday, November 21st.
-CIBC reduced their price target on shares of Bank of Montreal from C$120.00 to C$115.00 and set a “neutral” rating on the stock in a report on Wednesday, November 22nd.
-Keefe, Bruyette & Woods reduced their price target on shares of Bank of Montreal from C$138.00 to C$128.00 and set an “outperform” rating on the stock in a report on Thursday, November 23rd.
-CSFB set a C$128.00 price target on shares of Bank of Montreal and gave the company an “outperform” rating in a report on Tuesday, September 12th.
-Finally, Bank of America reduced their price target on shares of Bank of Montreal from C$125.00 to C$120.00 and set a “neutral” rating on the stock in a report on Wednesday, August 30th.
-Three equities research analysts have rated the stock with a hold rating and ten have given a buy rating to the stock.
-According to data from MarketBeat.com, the stock currently has an average rating of “Moderate Buy” and a consensus price target of C$127.92.
+Bank of America decreased their price objective on shares of Bank of Montreal from C$125.00 to C$120.00 and set a “neutral” rating on the stock in a research report on Wednesday, August 30th.
+Desjardins decreased their price objective on shares of Bank of Montreal from C$133.00 to C$130.00 and set a “buy” rating on the stock in a research report on Monday, November 6th.
+Royal Bank of Canada reduced their price target on shares of Bank of Montreal from C$138.00 to C$134.00 and set an “outperform” rating on the stock in a report on Monday, September 25th.
+National Bankshares reduced their price target on shares of Bank of Montreal from C$123.00 to C$120.00 and set a “sector perform” rating on the stock in a report on Tuesday, November 21st.
+Finally, Scotiabank reduced their price target on shares of Bank of Montreal from C$143.00 to C$135.00 and set an “outperform” rating on the stock in a report on Tuesday, November 21st.
+Three research analysts have rated the stock with a hold rating and ten have given a buy rating to the company.
+According to MarketBeat.com, the company presently has an average rating of “Moderate Buy” and a consensus price target of C$127.92.

 About Bank of Montreal